Sandeepinsa32/helpdesk/help.md

 2. airlineLocator value is not showing and validation on ccused
 3. testing 48 hours disable functionality

-4. add new card -> add more card css when[cc used checked]
-5. updaer record -> add more card && show card css when[cc used checked]
-6. validation on phone number && also on card field ---(on both add new record && update record )
+4. validation on phone number && also on card field ---(on both add new record && update record )
-7. adding state in card field while showing err to check wheter submit is clikced or not yet
-8. validation on same phone & email checked with alternative one
+5. validation on same phone & email checked with alternative one

-9. val. on card details if same
+6. val. on card details if same
-10. val. cc used
+7. val. cc used
-11. change style to inline css in email template
+8. change style to inline css in email template
-12. val. err message on type cast
+9. val. err message on type cast